saintskeeper/morgana-agent-protocol/README.md

 ## 📚 Commands Reference

-Claude Code commands are organized by workflow to help you accomplish your development tasks efficiently.
-Each command is designed for specific stages of your development process.
+Morgana Agent Protocol commands are organized by workflow to help you accomplish your development tasks efficiently.
+Each command leverages parallel agent execution for maximum efficiency and reliability.

 ### 🎯 Planning & Sprint Management